jembi/opencrvs-fhir-templates/README.md

 This repository contains the proposed FHIR API for use in the OpenCRVS system.
 It is a work in progress and will continue to evolve, however, it has reached a level of maturity.

-It describes both the sub-set of the FHIR RESTful API that is used (along with a few custom endpoint) as ell as the some FHIR templates that map out the data needed for CRVS birth and death events.
+It describes both the sub-set of the FHIR RESTful API that is used (along with a few custom endpoint) as well as the some FHIR templates that map out the data needed for CRVS birth and death events.

 ## Submitting CRVS events